AlexBryner/lightningStreamer/README.md

 LightningStreamer

 1. gets a sessionId via apex
-2. subscribes to a push topic that you set as an attribute
+2. subscribes to a push topic or platform event that you set as an attribute
 3. listens for messages, and emits the messages uncensored as a lightning *application* event
 4. Then your other components listen for that event

 ###Setup

 * Install
-* create a push topic (google if you don't know how)
+* create a push topic or platform event (google if you don't know how)
 * use in another component or in your app like this

 ```